nicopap/bevy-kdl-ui/dev-resources/decisions.md

 How?
 Forget it for now.

+Update: now is the time to think about it.

+So I have an initial owned `KdlDocument`.
+But all the '*Thunk' stuff hold references, because it only visits the 'KdlDocument' when consumed.

+Alternatives:
+1. Clone everything and keep ownership all the time
+2. Add `Arc`s everywhere.

+(1) is not memory-performant and seems generally wastefull.
+(2) Is actually impossible, because you still need ownership of the value to create the `Arc`.
+A workaround would be to do a "pre-processing" pass that converts the `KdlDocument` and its node to a proxy struct that holds `Arc` to the values rather than the value itself.
+But this is complex and adds a lot of code.

+After some research, I found `mappable-rc` which seems to enable creating projections of `Arc`s to fields of a struct which is exaclty what I need.

 ### Create a `Deserializer` that encapsulates completely parsing

 We want to minimize the API surface, so that the end user ideally doesn't have